Freedom and Rights

-Filters, if they are to have any teeth will slow the internet.
-Even small amounts of delay (measured in milliseconds) will have economic implications for industries including the finance industry, navigation industries, space related industries, communications technologies and navigational technology.
+Filters, if they are to have any teeth, will slow the internet.
+Even small delays (in the order of milliseconds) will have economic implications for the finance, navigation, space and communications industries.

-A classic example of censorship occurs in our high schools across the country.
-Access to sites that contain sex related terms are banned from school computers.
-If children are told to research sexually transmitted infections, the number of sites that are listed are severely restricted.
-Our children are actually harmed by puritan beliefs that sexual information must all be bad, and such filters lack the human knowledge that some sites are clearly only pornographic, while others contain information about sex which the teenagers should learn about for their own health.
+A classic example of censorship occurs in our high schools across the country: access to sites that contain sex-related terms is banned from school computers.
+If children are told to research sexually transmitted infections, the number of sites that are listed is severely restricted.
+Our children are actually harmed by puritan beliefs that sexual information must all be bad, and such filters lack the human knowledge that some sites are clearly only pornographic, while others contain information about sex which teenagers should learn about for their own health.
 If filters are automatically applied to all internet access points, people all over the country will be deprived of information that will help preserve their own health.

-In a similar vein to the personal impact of filters, imagine a researcher in the field of sexually transmissible diseases.
-Incorrect filtering as little as one page could prevent or slow research into life saving technology.
+Imagine a researcher in the field of sexually transmissible diseases.
+Incorrect filtering of as little as one page could prevent or delay research into life-saving technology.
 The researcher may not even know that page exists, as all evidence that it does exist could be eliminated.
-Most universities around the country have the capability to do widespread filtering, but refuse to do so exactly for this reason.
+Most universities around the country have the capability to do widespread filtering, but refuse to do so for exactly this reason.

 Filters are easily overcome, and hence useless

 Tools such as proxies can be used to avoid filters, and Onion/Tor allow information to be shared on a 'dark-net' that cannot be intercepted.
 As shown above, internet filters will not achieve their stated objectives and will only do harm to the country's economy and its people.